isabella232/bas-style-kit/README.md

 ## GitHub mirror

-A read-only mirror of this project's repository is maintained on GitHub, to allow use by those outside of BAS.
+To allow use outside of BAS a read-only mirror of this project's repository is maintained on GitHub.

 Merge requests **WILL NOT** be accepted on this mirror.